JamieBort/Portfolio-Website/frontend/src/components/layout/copy_for_AI_Layout.md

 import { ReactNode, useEffect, useRef, useState } from "react";
 import { theme } from "../../styles/theme";
 import { FloatingNav } from "../navigation/FloatingNav";
+// import { NavLinkButton } from "../buttons/NavLinkButton";
+// import { FloatingLanguageToggle } from "../FloatingLanguageToggle";
 import { useKeyboardNavigation } from "../../hooks/useKeyboardNavigation";
 import { useTranslation } from "react-i18next";
+import { FloatingLanguageToggle } from "../buttons/FloatingLanguageToggle";

+// NOTE: regarding the various components in the `Nav` component;
+// specifically the `Logo` component, the `<a/>`/`NavLinks` components, the `ResumeDropdown` component, and the `LanguageToggle` component,
+// the button:focus styling does not match.

 interface LayoutProps {
   children: ReactNode;